jonasm2-cs/Azure-SOC-Project/README.md

 4. Left-Hand side > Filter Current Log > Event ID: 4625 - This will condese the logs into the specific Event ID (Logon Failure)

 ## P6.
 Creating our Log Repository & Forwarding Events
+**Objective:** Create a Log Analytics Workspace that will hold our Windows Logs.
+WE will then forward them to our Microsoft Sentinel SIEM
 ### Step 1: Creating Log Analytics Workspace
 1. On the Azure Portal > Search for "Log Analystics Workspaces" > Create
 2. Create Log Analytics Workspace: